CarsonDavis/CarsonDavis.github.io/_posts/2024-10-23-case_binding.md

 height = height of the text block + 2x the perimeter, where 3mm is a good size for the perimeter

-cut a greyboard square. cut one side with a ruler, the from there use a square to cut the other sides. hold the ruler firmly and cut with multiple passes.
+cut a greyboard square. cut one side with a ruler, then from there use a square to cut the other sides. hold the ruler firmly and cut with multiple passes.
 3mm edges around the book (assuming that it is a5 size)

 gluing the leather
-when cutting the leather, extend 1.5x the board thickness from the corner you can make the diaganol cut and then pull out the leather
+when cutting the leather, extend 1.5x the board thickness from the corner you can make the diagonal cut and then pull out the leather

 ## Introduction